Empowering WebAssembly with Thin Kernel Interfaces: Introduction

-Wasm as a virtualization solution for cyber-physical systems is clearly promising, but high portability, long deployments, and legacy software support can only be addressed with the right system interface compatible with these goals.
-Unlike in the Web, where Wasm programs can access JavaScript APIs, Wasm programs running in the cloud or edge require standard host interfaces.
-Current standardization efforts include: \begin{itemize}[noitemsep, topsep=0em] \item \textbf{WASI}~\cite{WASI}: a W3C standardization effort with the goal of making a completely portable interface in the form of Wasm APIs with a strict capability security model, fine-grained access controls, and simplified filesystem and socket virtualization. \item \textbf{WASIX}~\cite{Wasix}: a rogue superset of WASI, proposed by the Wasmer~\cite{Wasmer} team that adds missing POSIX functionality to jumpstart WASI development. \end{itemize} Both WASI and WASIX seek to enable application portability across any operating system -- particularly in the cloud -- with a refined capability-based security model.
-Design difficulties hence arise in maintaining legacy application compatibility due to the mismatch of POSIX, other Linux concepts, and the new security model: features like signals, for example, have been abandoned altogether in the WASI Preview 2 release.
-Instead of facing the difficult problem of defining a new portable interface over many operating systems, we focus on the already stable but much lower-level Linux system call (syscall) interface.
-While this comes at the cost of portability to non-Linux platforms\footnote{ While \sysname binaries can run in Windows in WSL, we envision that important and widely deployed kernels would also have their own standard Wasm interfaces, such as Windows, BSD, Darwin, and QNX. }, our approach has the benefit of perfectly aligning with Linux applications.
+\paragraph{The Need for Complete Wasm OS Interfaces} Wasm as a virtualization solution for edge systems is clearly promising, but high portability, long deployments, and legacy software support require the right system interface compatible with these goals.
+Standardized efforts towards this end include: \begin{itemize}[noitemsep, topsep=0em] \item \textbf{WASI}~\cite{WASI}: a W3C standardization effort that aims to design a completely portable Wasm API with a strict capability security model, fine-grained access controls, a simplified filesystem, and socket virtualization. \item \textbf{WASIX}~\cite{Wasix}: a rogue superset of WASI, proposed by the Wasmer~\cite{Wasmer} team that adds missing POSIX functionality to jumpstart WASI development. \end{itemize} As API specifications intent on integrating both OS portability and a capability-based security model, both WASI and WASIX face major design difficulties in maintaining compatibility with existing application APIs like POSIX.
+For one, essential features like signals, memory-mapping, or users/groups have been eschewed due to design difficulty; as a result, applications that use these \textit{just don't work}.
+Yet despite WASI's limited feature set, implementing WASI is surprisingly complex\footnote{libuvwasi~\cite{libuvwasi} for preview1 is over 6,000 lines of engine code, excluding \textit{libuv} itself or the component model which is several thousand more!} with concomitant engine requirements, and many implementations are riddled with bugs~\cite{wave-sandbox}.
+Further exacerbating the problem, WASI is growing with new features for machine learning, HTTP, key-value stores, etc., as all engines engine are forced to implement these internally, in the trusted computing base.
+Bugs in these implementations can compromise the inherent memory sandboxing, CFI, and RCE defense, effectively breaking Wasm.